dvukadinovic/pyrh/README.md

 library that needs to be changed are re-imported in the code in order to see a change.

+After installation, export the path to the `pyrh/rh` folder in variable `PYRH_PATH`.
+The best strategy is to set it directly in the `.\*rc` file as:

+	export PYRH_PATH="/absolte/path/to/the/pyrh/rh"

+This path is used to locate atomic and molecular models (assumed to be in pyrh/rh/Atoms and pyrh/rh/Molecules), abundance (in pyrh/rh/Atoms) and for ABO coefficients (in pyrh/rh/Atoms).

 # Important notes

 We set the keyword LIMIT_MEMORY to be FALSE all the time.
 It is mannualy